kaylanhua/cs262/design1/experimentation/engineering.md

 # engineering notebook
+kayla lanting huang and thomas mitchell cobley

+---
-students: kayla lanting huang and thomas mitchell cobley Keep a notebook for what decisions you made, and why you made them the way you did, and any interesting observations that come up along the way.
+**Instructions:** Keep a notebook for what decisions you made, and why you made them the way you did, and any interesting observations that come up along the way.

 ## to do from pset specs
 - [x] Create an account.
 You must supply a unique user name.